 Our Director of Music, Jamal Sutton, took up the position in April 2022.

 Jamal Sutton (MA BMus (Cantab) ARCO) is Assistant Director of Music and Organist at Charterhouse School.
 As well as helping to run a busy music department, he teaches academic music as well as organ and composition.
-He can also be found on the hockey pitch coaching his mighty U14D team, the cricket pitch coaching his U15A team or down the road as a deputy singer at Guildford Cathedral and, previously, Winchester Cathedral.
+He can also be found on the hockey pitch coaching his mighty U14D team, on the cricket pitch coaching his U15A team or down the road as a deputy singer at Guildford Cathedral and, previously, Winchester Cathedral.

 Previously, Jamal was Assistant Director of Chapel Music at Winchester College for seven years, where, as well as playing for the weekly services, concerts and broadcasts, he assisted in the training and conducting of the Quiristers and Chapel Choir.
 Jamal was also Director of Cantores Episcopi, the College’s highly successful close harmony group.
 His discography with the Chapel Choir includes Deep River: Music for Lent, Holy Week and Passiontide for Regent Records, Stanford: Choral Music and Mozart Requiem for Convivium Records.
 With Cantores Episcopi, discography includes Christmas with Cantores: Close harmony from Winchester College, Steal Away Home: Folksongs and Spirituals and most recently Amate: Love songs in close harmony.
 Jamal has also performed with the group alongside the King’s Singers and Aurum Vocale.